edricgsh/edric-module-4-coaching-week-3/README.md

 ### CircleCI Incident Report (Jan 4, 2023)

-I'll extract the key information from the CircleCI incident report and provide a summarized version covering the requested points.

 ### 1. What Happened?

 In January 2023, CircleCI experienced a security breach where an unauthorized third party gained access to customer data.
 The timeline: